FlyingSpringrol/Human-memory/README.md

    * Raphe nucleas, islets of langerhans?
 Small isolated systems that perform important functions
    * Connectome (all the connections between brain regions), Dynome (The way they interact)
    * Larger scale recordings of neurons
-   * Existence of a universal code/learning rule
+   * Find proof of the existence of a universal code/learning rule?
+If there was one, it would simplify the problem of discovering the computational rules of each brain region.

 ###Links to models of biological systems: